-More than a year ago, the conflicts between Ankara and Paris has erupted as a result of their conflicting interests in the eastern Mediterranean and the Middle East and North Africa (MENA) region.
-In December 2019, Turkey signed a maritime and a military agreement with the Libyan Government of National Accord (GNA), which was ruling from Tripoli, at that time.
-The military agreement allowed Turkey to intervene militarily into Libya and thus gain influence over North Africa and southern Mediterranean.
-The maritime agreement gave Turkey the time and space needed to maneuver the international laws and pressure Greece, in hope to regain its lost rights in the Mediterranean, since the signing of the Lausanne Agreement in 1923.
+More than a year ago, the conflicts between Ankara and Paris erupted as a result of their conflicting interests in the eastern Mediterranean and the Middle East and North Africa (MENA) region.
+In December 2019, Turkey signed a maritime and military agreement with the Libyan Government of National Accord (GNA), which was ruling from Tripoli, at that time.
+The military agreement allowed Turkey to intervene militarily in Libya and thus gain influence over North Africa and the southern Mediterranean.
+The maritime agreement gave Turkey the time and space needed to maneuver the international laws and pressure Greece, in the hope of regaining its lost rights in the Mediterranean, since the signing of the Lausanne Agreement in 1923.

-France considered the rising maritime and military influence of Turkey over Libya, and consequently over the eastern Mediterranean basin, as an indirect threat to France interests in securing gas imports via the newly discovered resources in the Mediterranean.
-Gas imports represent a life vein for France, Turkey, and most European countries.
-This prompted Macron to intervene with all his diplomatic and military weight in the conflict between Turkey and Greece, thousands of kilometers away from the borders of his own country, under the pretext of protecting Greece as a European country against the non-European Turkey.
+France considered the rising maritime and military influence of Turkey over Libya, and consequently over the eastern Mediterranean basin, as an indirect threat to France's interests in securing gas imports via the newly discovered resources in the Mediterranean.
+Gas imports represent a lifeline for France, Turkey, and most European countries.
+This prompted Macron to intervene with all his diplomatic and military weight in the conflict between Turkey and Greece, thousands of kilometers away from the borders of his own country, under the pretext of protecting Greece as a European country against non-European Turkey.

-In September 2020, Macron launched the “Pax Mediterraneana” initiative to pressure the European Union to impose sanctions on Turkey.
+In September 2020, Macron launched the “Pax Mediterranean” initiative to pressure the European Union to impose sanctions on Turkey.
 Up till this moment, the European Union has not responded to France's pressures, given the geopolitical importance that Turkey represents to the security and stability of Europe.
-Turkey’s unique geographic location and strong military makes it a strong frontline of defense against the many troubles coming from the Middle East towards Europe, including the Arab Spring refugees’ crisis and the threat of terrorist organizations infiltrating into Europe.
+Turkey’s unique geographic location and strong military make it a strong frontline of defense against the many troubles coming from the Middle East toward Europe, including the Arab Spring refugee crisis and the threat of terrorist organizations infiltrating Europe.

 However, since October 2020, the conflict between Erdogan and Macron has gradually shifted from media battles and diplomatic threats over conflicting political interests, into a mortified battle that is fueled by religious and ideological differences between the West and the East.

-On one side, Erdogan claimed to himself the role of the Caliph of Muslims who is responsible for defending Islam against the non-Muslim Europe, in general, and the secular France, in particular.
-Erdogan accuses France and the French president of being "Islamophobic," despite France being the European country with the largest number of Muslims of more than six million citizens, mostly from Arab and North African origins.
-In the midst of the conflict between Ankara and Paris, last year, Erdogan called for a boycott of French goods and products after an extremist French magazine published insulting cartoons of the Prophet Muhammad.
-Ironically, some Arab countries, which were in conflict with Turkey, at that time, such as Saudi Arabia and Egypt, supported Turkey’s initiative.
+On one side, Erdogan claimed to himself the role of the Caliph of Muslims who is responsible for defending Islam against non-Muslim Europe, in general, and secular France, in particular.
+Erdogan accuses France and the French president of being "Islamophobic," despite France being the European country with the largest number of Muslims more than six million citizens, mostly from Arab and North African origins.
+Amid the conflict between Ankara and Paris, last year, Erdogan called for a boycott of French goods and products after an extremist French magazine published insulting cartoons of the Prophet Muhammad.
+Ironically, some Arab countries, which conflicted with Turkey, at that time, such as Saudi Arabia and Egypt, supported Turkey’s initiative.

 Also, read on Defense Arabia